High-precision measurement of the W boson mass with the CMS experiment: Analysis strategy

 \section{Analysis strategy}

 At hadron colliders, jets from the hadronization of the quark-antiquark pair produced in the decay of the \PW boson cannot be selected and calibrated with sufficient accuracy for a precise \mw measurement.
 Therefore, measurements of \mw rely on the \PW boson decay to a charged lepton $\Pell$ and a neutrino $\PGn$, \wln, in which the \PW boson cannot be fully reconstructed because neutrinos are not directly measurable in collider detectors.
-The kinematic distributions of the lepton and neutrino from the \PW boson decay are sensitive to \mw because, in the rest frame of the decaying \PW boson, the mass of the \PW boson is equally shared between the momenta of the neutrino and of the lepton.
-In the laboratory frame, the transverse components of the lepton and neutrino momenta (\ptl and \ptnu) exhibit characteristic Jacobian peaks at around $\mw/2$, though their exact distributions depend on the transverse momentum of the \PW boson itself, \ptw.
-Therefore, the \mw value can be indirectly measured through \ptl or by the transverse component of the negative vector momentum sum of all measured particles in the event, \ptvecmiss, which is an estimator of \ptnu.
-The resolution of the \ptmiss measurement degrades in the presence of a large number of $\Pp\Pp$ collisions in the same or adjacent bunch crossings (pileup), reducing its sensitivity to \mw.
-The transverse mass, $\mtw = \sqrt{\smash[b]{2\,\ptl\,\ptmiss \,(1-\cos{\Delta\phi_{\Pell\ptvecmiss}})}}$, where $\Delta\phi_{\ell\ptvecmiss}$ is the azimuthal angle difference between the lepton and \ptvecmiss trajectories in the plane transverse to the beam line, is a powerful observable in the \mw measurements performed at the Tevatron~\cite{D0:2013jba, CDF:2022hxs}.
-However, due to the poorer \ptmiss resolution, it has limited sensitivity to \mw in LHC measurements~\cite{ATLAS:2017rzl,ATLAS:2024erm,LHCb:2021bjt}.
-The dataset used for our measurement has more than twice the pileup of that used for any previous \mw measurement.
-These considerations inform the strategy of our \mw determination, which is based on the kinematic distributions of the charged lepton in \wln events.
+In the rest frame of the decaying \PW boson, the mass of the \PW boson is equally shared between the momenta of the neutrino and of the charged lepton.
+In the laboratory frame, the transverse components of the charged lepton and neutrino momenta (\ptl and \ptnu) exhibit characteristic peaks at around $\mw/2$, though their exact distributions depend on the transverse momentum of the \PW boson itself, \ptw.
+Therefore, \mw can be indirectly measured through \ptl or by the transverse component of the negative vector momentum sum of all measured particles in the event, \ptvecmiss, an estimator of \ptnu.
+The \ptmiss (magnitude of \ptvecmiss) and the transverse mass \mtw, defined in analogy to the two-body mass as $\mtw = \sqrt{\smash[b]{2\,\pt^{\ell}\,\ptmiss-\ptvec^{\ell}\cdot\ptvecmiss}}$, are powerful observables in the Tevatron measurements~\cite{D0:2012kms, CDF:2022hxs}.
+However, their sensitivity to \mw in LHC measurements~\cite{ATLAS:2017rzl,ATLAS:2024erm,LHCb:2021bjt} is weakened by the \ptmiss resolution, which degrades in the presence of a large number of $\Pp\Pp$ collisions in the same or adjacent bunch crossings (pileup).
+While such channels can provide important cross-checks, these considerations inform our \mw determination strategy, which focuses on the kinematic distributions of the charged lepton in \wln events.